dan-codes1/TextFieldPicker/README.md

 ```

 ⚠️ **Important**: The `selection` parameter type must conform to [`Identifiable`](https://developer.apple.com/documentation/swift/identifiable) and [`CustomStringConvertible`](https://developer.apple.com/documentation/swift/customstringconvertible).
 The `decription` of the `CustomStringConvertible` is used as the display string for the picker options.
- In this case, `country` conforms to Indetifiable and CustomStringConvertible
+ In this case, `country` conforms to Indetifiable and CustomStringConvertible:
  ```swift
  enum Country: String, CaseIterable, Identifiable, CustomStringConvertible {
      var id: Self { self }